 - 4, 6 and 7 are very effective in significantly reducing loading time.

-- 3 is a detail optimisation that can support lag-free rendering.
+- 3 is a detail optimization that can support lag-free rendering.

 - 5 should only be used after applying 1, 2, 4, as merging leads to very complex objects.

-- Does the information serve the purpose or goal of my planning?
+- Does the information serve the purpose or goal of my factory planning project?

 - Does the information support the ease of understanding of my layout?

-- Is the information subject to frequent changes in the planning process?
+- Is the information subject to frequent changes in the factory planning process?

-By greatly simplifying the 2D and 3D data with a focus on the essentials, the planner gains the following advantages:
+By greatly simplifying the 2D floor plans and 3D product design data with a focus on the essentials, the planner gains the following advantages: